liquity/ChickenBond/README.md

 - `sendFeeShare(_lusdAmount):` Callable only by Yearn Governance.
 Transfers the provided LUSD to the ChickenBondManager contract, and deposits it to the B.AMM SP vault.

 - `activateMigration():` Callable only by Yearn Governance.
 Moves all funds in permanent buckets to their corresponding acquired buckets, thus making all system funds (except for the pending bucket) redeemable.

+- `startShifterCountdown()`: Permissionless function that starts a new shifter countdown to a shifting window, if the previous countdown and subsequent shifting window have both ended.

 ## Controller
 The system incorporates an asymmetrical controller, designed to maintain the economic attractiveness of bonding.
 Without any form of control it seems likely that the break-even bonding time would increase.
 As the system matures, it may be necessary to steepen the bLUSD accrual curve.
 Controlling the accrual curve successfully should have the effect of keeping the break-even time and optimal rebonding time below some acceptable upper bound.